deepakBhalode/deepak-bhalode-portfolio/README.md

 # Deepak Bhalode Portfolio

-Welcome!!..

-To built this portfolio, I have used following tech!!..
+To built this project, I have used following tech!!..

 - Angular 12
 - Angular Material 12
 - Bootstrap 4.6